ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ### Update the Test

 A lot of what we need for the test is already there.
-We just need to modify the setup to include the data slice in the state and then overridde the teas selector to return the test tea data.
+We just need to modify the setup to include the data slice in the state and then override the teas selector to return the test tea data.

 ```diff
 --- a/src/app/tea/tea.page.spec.ts